-For folks who’ve embraced the writing life, the idea of “writing” and “living” as separate categories doesn’t always make sense.
+For those of us who’ve fully embraced the writing life, the idea of “writing” and “living” as separate categories doesn’t always make sense.
 Writing is life, right?

-Absolutely, but that synthesis doesn’t always flow the way we’d hope.
+Absolutely, but that synthesis doesn’t always flow as well as we’d hope.

 I believe in balance.
 I don’t always achieve it, but I do believe in it.